rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

     - Despite the above beliefs, 65% of people (13%-highly likely, 52%-likely) believe that widespread GEP will help people to live longer and better; 10% of people believe the complete opposite, i.e. widespread GEP will highly likely not improve people's health, wellbeing, or lifespans.
 There is a nearly identical distribution for beliefs on whether widespread GEP will engender new medical progress.
     - Most people (24%-highly likely, 44%-likely) believe that GEP will likely go too far in decreasing humanity's genetic diversity.
 Less than 10% (7%), believe that it's highly unlikely that GEP goes too far in this regard.
     - (**) In general, there are slightly more (52% vs. 46%) people who believe GEP is an example of meddling than those who believe it's an example of betterment.
-    - Roughly 3/4ths of people believe that if GEP is widespread parents would feel pressured to use it.
+    - Roughly 3/4ths of people believe that if GEP is widespread parents would feel pressured to use it.[^pr_22_2]
     - quality of life [39, 18, 40, 3] (↑, ↓, -, N/A)
     - change in income inequality gap [55, 8, 35, 2]
   - roles in regulating GEP